zabkwak/texting-squirrel/README.md

 console.log(Text.format('I am using {module_name} module')); // will output I am using Texting Squirrel
 ```

+### Mode
+The text module can be set in two modes `production` or `dev` with `setMode` method.
+In the `dev` mode warnings are logged in console and if the text is not found in dictionary the key is returned instead of empty string.

 ## Text functions
 Functions can be registered to the module.
-The texts can be updated with those funtions
+The texts can be updated with those functions.

 ### count(index, a, b, c)
 | Param | Type | Description |